Covert learning and disclosure: Unpersuasive and unraveling equilibria

+When PNBP fails, therefore, the sender's bias in favor of state $1$ eliminates the possibility of valuable persuasion.
 That is, in equilibrium the sender can never obtain an expected payoff above the one she would achieve with no information acquisition (and transmission).
-Furthermore, this expected payoff can be attained in an equilibrium in which the sender indeed acquires (and, therefore, transmits) no information. \footnote{There might be equilibria in which she obtains an expected payoff strictly below $v(\overline{p})$, however.
-For example, modify the setting of Section~\ref{sec:3-act-example} by increasing the prior from $2/5$ to $9/20$, so that the sender can no longer prove news better than the prior.
-Observe that there is an equilibrium in which the receiver is maximally skeptical following any message and the sender obtains an expected payoff strictly below $v(\overline{p})$.} An immediate consequence is that in `cheap talk' environments (Example~\ref{ex:cheap-talk}) persuasion has no value for the sender.
+An immediate consequence is that in `cheap talk' environments (\Cref{ex:cheap-talk}) covert learning has no value for the sender.